 When a prospective seminarian is admitted to the Pre-Theology Program or Theology Program, he will receive a Projected Plan of Study that will be used both for academic planning and for projecting important formation milestones on the way to priestly ordination.
 If the seminarian or his vocation director has any concerns about the projected plan or time frame, these should be addressed with the Seminary before the seminarian comes to campus to begin his studies.
 For prospective seminarians entering the Spirituality Year, a Projected Plan of Study will be issued in the spring semester and distributed to the seminarian and their vocation director.
-If the seminarian or his vocation director has any concerns about the projected plan or time frame, these should be addressed with the Seminary before the seminarian comes to campus to begin his studies in the fall semester.
+If the seminarian or his vocation director has any concerns about the projected plan or time frame, these should be addressed with the Seminarian comes to campus to begin his studies in the Seminary before the seminarian comes to campus to begin his vocation director has any concerns about the projected plan or his vocation director has any concerns about the projected plan or his vocation director has any concerns about the projected plan or time frame, these should be addressed with the Seminary before the seminarian comes to campus to begin his studies in the fall semester.